lablup/backend.ai/docs/install/install-from-package.rst

   statically built JavaScript via Webserver.
 Or, it also offers desktop applications for many operating systems and architectures.

-Most components can be installed in a single management node except Agent, which is usually installed on dedicated computing nodes (often GPU servers).
+Most components can be installed on a single management node except Agent, which is usually installed on dedicated computing nodes (often GPU servers).
 However, this is not a rule and Agent can also be installed on the management node.